vsaveris/graph-algorithms/README.md

   -h, --help    show this help message and exit
   -a algorithm  demonstration algorithm

-Supported values for 'algorithm' are ('dfs', 'bfs', 'dijkstra', 'bellman_ford', 'kruskal')
+Supported values for 'algorithm' are ('dfs', 'bfs', 'dijkstra', 'bellman_ford', 'kruskal', 'prim')

 Example:
 python demoga.py -a dijkstra